 We are a niche funder.
 We use our knowledge of the legal system and local communities to generate the biggest impacts.
 We invest in projects that improve people’s lives, empower them for the future, and achieve basic fairness in our legal system.

 Your support delivers legal help to struggling people and families with legal problems affecting vital needs, like housing, family stability, and protection from abuse.

-Your support ensures that everyone, regardless of wealth or wallet size, gets meaningful access to our justice system.
+Your aid helps to ensure that everyone, regardless of financial resources, receives meaningful access to our justice system.